stdevPavelmc/mailad/Features.md

 Well no quite, the first time you will not get the maildirs removed, you will be notified about the maildirs that _will be_ erased and the way to activate that feature.

-To activate that option you need to set the option `MAILDIRREMOVAL="yes"` in the config file `/etc/mailad/mailad.conf` _(you don't have that option? it's time to upgrade... see [Painless upgrades](Features.md#painless-upgrades))_ and then reprovision the server with this command:
+To activate that option you need to set the option `MAILDIRREMOVAL="yes"` in the config file `/etc/mailad/mailad.conf` _(you don't have that option? it's time to upgrade... see [Painless upgrades](Features.md#painless-upgrades))_ and then re-provision the server with this command:

 ``` sh
 make force-provision